Perturbative quantum Monte Carlo method for nuclear physics

-In the first principles calculations we present here, we fix the interactions $V_{{\rm 2N}}$ and $V_{{\rm 3N}}$ exclusively from few-body data with $A\leq3$.
-In order to compute ground states of the full Hamiltonian $H=K+V_{{\rm 2N}}+V_{{\rm 3N}}+V_{{\rm cou}}$ using ptQMC, we need to choose a zeroth order Hamiltonian $H_{0}=K+V_{0}$ and calculate the energy corrections with respect to the difference $V_{C}=H-H_{0}$.
-In this paper we take $V_{0}$ to be the non-locally smeared SU(4) interaction proposed in Ref.~\cite{Lu2019_PLB}, which captures the essential elements of the nuclear force and can reproduce the binding energies and charge radii of light nuclei up to the Ca isotopes.
-For benchmarking purposes, in this work we only keep the two-body part of $V_{0}$, which induces no sign problem for simulating even-even nuclei.
-The details of the N$^2$LO chiral interaction and the zeroth order Hamiltonian can be found in the Supplemental Materials.
+In order to compute ground states of $H=K+V_{{\rm 2N}}+V_{{\rm 3N}}+V_{{\rm cou}}$ using ptQMC, we shall choose a zeroth order Hamiltonian $H_{0}=K+V_{0}$ and calculate the energy corrections with respect to $V_{C}=H-H_{0}$.
+We take $V_{0}$ to be the non-locally smeared SU(4) interaction from Ref.~\cite{Lu2019_PLB}, which captures the essential elements of the nuclear force.
+For benchmarking purposes, we only keep the two-body part of $V_{0}$, which induces no sign problem for even-even nuclei.
+The details of $V_{0}$ can be found in~\cite{SM}.
+For further work starting with the Wigner SU(4) limit, see \cite{Koenig2017_PRL,Koenig2020_EPJA,Vanasse2017_FBS}.

-Recently the light nuclei with $A\leq4$ were calculated by expanding a pionless EFT around the unitary limit \cite{Koenig2017_PRL,Koenig2020_EPJA} or the Wigner SU(4) limit \cite{Vanasse2017_FBS}.
-In these works, major emphasis is put on the order-by-order convergence of the results with respect to the low energy expansion of the nuclear force.
-In contrast, our main focus here is not on the convergence pattern of perturbation theory but rather the ability to compute higher order perturbative corrections for the many body system.
-Another point of contrast is that we consider chiral EFT interactions with pions.